kalkin/palaver/README.md

 #Palaver

-A modern desktop chat client
+A Modern XMPP Chat Client

 ## Development
 You need maven for building the project.